aws-samples/aws-mainframe-modernization-carddemo/README.md

 <br/>

 ## Description
-Card Demo is a Mainframe application designed and developed to test and showcase AWS and partner technology for mainframe migration and modernization use-cases such as discovery, migration, modernization, performance test, augmentation, service enablement, service extraction, test creation, test harness, etc.
+CardDemo is a Mainframe application designed and developed to test and showcase AWS and partner technology for mainframe migration and modernization use-cases such as discovery, migration, modernization, performance test, augmentation, service enablement, service extraction, test creation, test harness, etc.

 Note that the intent of this application is to provide mainframe coding scenarios to excercise analysis, transformation and migration tooling.
 So, the coding style is not uniform across the application